 By 2050, there will be nearly 10 billion people on Earth, which is about three billion more mouths to feed than there were in 2010.
 Given the economic and environmental costs of current industrial agricultural practices and volatile weather conditions, one can’t help but wonder if we will be able to produce enough food to sustain our population in the future.
-Recognising this, Indigo Ag wants to increase our planet’s capacity to produce food in a sustainable manner.
+Recognising this, Indigo AG wants to increase our planet’s capacity to produce food in a sustainable manner.
 The company leverages powerful microbiology, machine learning and digital technologies to make agriculture more productive, profitable, and sustainable.

 Supporting a complex lifecycle

 Indigo’s microbial seed treatment collection has the capacity to protect crops from abiotic stresses – from extreme temperatures and water scarcity, to nutrient-deficient soils.
-By increasing a plant’s resiliency in tough environmental conditions and enhancing the use of resources such as water, the treatments have the potential to naturally improve yields and increase farm revenue.
+By increasing a plant’s resilience in tough environmental conditions and enhancing the use of resources such as water, the treatments have the potential to naturally improve yields and increase farm revenue.
 However, Indigo’s ambitions go way beyond seed development.
 The company is supporting farmers every step of the way from planting to crop harvest, delivery, and payment.
-Dept has played a role in helping create the software which enables this complex lifecycle.
+DEPT® has played a role in helping to create the software which enables this complex lifecycle.

-The company wants to support farmers every step of the way
+Supporting farmers every step of the way

-Dept worked with the Indigo team to design and build the company’s Marketplace digital platform, which helps better connect farmers with buyers.
+DEPT® worked with the Indigo team to design and build the company’s Marketplace digital platform, which helps better connect farmers with buyers.

-Once Indigo Marketplace was in place, crops still needed to be transported from point A to point B. Dept helped Indigo build Indigo Transport to pair growers and grain buyers with carriers (trucking companies) for the efficient transport of grain.
+Once Indigo Marketplace was in place, crops still needed to be transported from point A to point B. DEPT® helped Indigo build Indigo Transport to pair growers and grain buyers with carriers (trucking companies), for the efficient transport of grain.
 Growers can opt to leave the hassle of logistics to Indigo Transport while carriers experience a seamless and supported way of finding new loads.

-Beginning with just the idea of building an ecosystem to help farmers ship grain more economically, the Dept team worked with Indigo to launch the minimum viable product (MVP) for Transport in just four months.
-Indigo worked with Dept to launch Transport with an app focused on owner-operated trucking companies while continuing to conduct user interviews to learn about what was and wasn’t working.
+Beginning with just the idea of building an ecosystem to help farmers ship grain more economically, the DEPT® team worked with Indigo to launch the minimum viable product (MVP) for Transport in just four months.
+Indigo worked with DEPT® to launch Transport with an app focused on owner-operated trucking companies, while continuing to conduct user interviews to learn about what was and wasn’t working.

 A key learning when rolling out the MVP for owner-operators was that other personas outside of the initial set could use and get value from the system.
-As part of a 5-day design sprint led by Dept, several other critical personas were identified within the shipping ecosystem that could be supported by Indigo Transport, including dispatchers managing fleets of trucks, shippers managing other agricultural commodities that need to be delivered, and individual drivers delivering the necessary loads.
-To better serve a range of users, Dept worked with the Indigo team to build out the app to fit these different personas in the transport journey.
+As part of a 5-day design sprint led by DEPT®, several other critical personas were identified within the shipping ecosystem that could be supported by Indigo Transport, including dispatchers managing fleets of trucks, shippers managing other agricultural commodities that need to be delivered, and individual drivers delivering the necessary loads.
+To better serve a range of users, DEPT® worked with the Indigo team to build out the app to fit these different personas in the transport journey.

 Today, growers can select to use transportation services when transacting grain on the Indigo Marketplace app.
 Should they choose this option, their shipment is displayed in the Transport app so that carriers can see the load opportunity.
 The Transport app includes portals for shippers to input their needs into the system, and the carrier app is geared towards those transporting grain.

-Indigo also partnered with Dept to help create a custom solution for farmers to quickly and painlessly settle complex contracts.
+Indigo also partnered with DEPT® to help create a custom solution for farmers to quickly and painlessly settle complex contracts.
 The teams worked to design custom back-office tools to support Indigo’s accounts receivable and accounts payable teams.

 Supporting all of this is a powerful platform that orchestrates the logistics to make sure crops are delivered to the correct place, on time, and in a compliant manner.
 With Indigo Transport, carriers can expand their business opportunities through easier access to more loads, and farmers and shippers can deliver grain with more confidence.